Niloofar-Sh/SBMLtoBGs/README.md

 All the reactions have arbitrary formulations but they are all irreversible.
 We tried to approximate them with irreversible mass action formulation.
 Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/BIOMD0000000017].

 **2. MODEL1004070000:** The pentose phosphate pathway
 The reactions were described in reversible and irreversible mass action kinetics.
+Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/MODEL1004070000].

 The composition of the two bond graph models is given in:

-**3. GeneralApproachGit**
+**3. GeneralApproachGit:** Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/GeneralApproachGit].

 Since we couldn't find a model that would both meet our criteria and include all the four types of supported reactions (reversible/irreversible mass action and reversible/irreversible Michaelis Menten), we created our desired SBML model:

 **4. reversibleMA_reversibleMM_irreversibleMM:** includes all four types of supported reactions.
+Find the files here: [https://github.com/Niloofar-Sh/SBMLtoBGs/tree/main/reversibleMA_reversibleMM_irreversibleMM].